 Fees and living costs

-Our campus boasts a range of places to eat and drink, such as 'Alcuin Bistro' and 'The Courtyard'.
+Our campus boasts a range of places to eat and drink, such as the 'Piazza restaurant' and 'The Courtyard'.
 We also have supermarkets, a bank, hairdressers and sports facilities all available on campus.
 Typically, your living costs will depend on your lifestyle, and tuition fees vary between courses.

 If you'd like to join us as a visiting student, you can apply online.
 You can save your progress at any point and come back to it at another time, but make sure you submit a full application before the deadline.